 As soon as your spouse serves you divorce papers, it’s time to look for legal help.
 The people working at FreedomLaw.ca know how essential it is to have a skilled attorney in your corner at these times.
 If you do this as early as possible, you’ll have a person guiding you through the process ensuring the best possible outcome you can get; visit http://arnoldwadsworth.com/

 Being served means your spouse has filed for divorce and you are being formally notified of this.
-If you were served papers, it’s time to hire a divorce lawyer.
+If you were served papers, it’s time to hire divorce lawyers in Rockville Maryland (or one in your location).
 You can try representing yourself, but divorce proceedings are complex and it’s best to have a professional on your side.

 Child Custody Battles